Felipe Seymour: Genoa

 In May 2011, the Italian diary Gazzetta dello sport officially confirmed the transfer of the Chilean midfielder to Serie A outfit, Genoa C.F.C.
 He has been compared with David Pizarro of Roma by the Italian press.
-Seymour made his Genoa debut on September 18, 2011 against S.S.
+Seymour made his Genoa debut on September 18, 2011, against S.S.
 Lazio, in a match won by Genoa by a score of 2–1.
 He played the whole 90 minutes.
 Seymour made 12 league appearances for Genoa in his first 5 months at the club, before being loaned to Calcio Catania for the remainder of the 2011-12 Serie A season.

 On 31 January 2012 Seymour moved to Calcio Catania on a season long loan deal that expired on 30 June 2012, later went to Spezia and in 2014 signed a contract with the current Brazilian champion Cruzeiro.

 Cruzeiro

-After six months without a contract, the player received a very good proposal to return to South America, specifically play in Brazil.
+After six months without a contract, the player received a proposal to return to South America, specifically play in Brazil.
 Signed with Cruzeiro Esporte Clube that comes from winning two consecutive national championships.

+Return to Universidad de Chile

+After his stint with O'Higgins, Seymour returned to Universidad de Chile by third time for the 2022 season.
+On 20 June 2023, he announced his retirement after seventeen years of career.